simpleuiux/yi-ningwang.com/content/blog/its-all-blue/index.md

 ---
-title: Kindrednotes (UX)
+title: KINDREDNOTES
 date: "2019-05-06"
-thumbnail: ./kindrednotes@3x.png
+thumbnail: ./kindrednotes/kindrednotes@2x.png
-description: The app that spreads kindness
+description: UI/UX
 ---

+### The app that spreads kindness [See Prototype](https://www.youtube.com/watch?v=WAA0SimkEZs&feature=youtu.be)

-### Kindrednotes is a mobile application that connects people around the world through sending kind notes.
-[Prototype](https://www.youtube.com/watch?v=WAA0SimkEZs&feature=youtu.be)
+Kindrednotes is a mobile application that connects people around the world through sending kind notes.

 "I was extremely pleased with the results.
 I would recommend Annie to anyone looking for UI/UX design services." - Shelley Moore Founder of Kindrednotes